Eu Parliament

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Find tools by describing the data or task' and lists specific categories (SEC filings, financials, etc.).
-It distinguishes itself from sibling tools by being the discovery meta-tool.
+The description clearly states 'Find tools by describing the data or task' and lists many domains (SEC filings, financials, etc.), distinguishing it from sibling tools which are specific data tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.